plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Form installation bridges that gap.

 The application calls one public `install()` operation after creating the manager.
 A concrete form installer identifies the field and form elements represented by its markup.
-Shared collectors normalize those discoveries and align field elements with their `IFieldValueHost`. `DomFormInstallerBase` then invokes the editor and presentation installers and performs the initial validation-state ARIA pass.
+Shared collectors normalize those discoveries and align field elements with their `IFieldValueHost`. `JivsDomFormInstallerBase` then invokes the editor and presentation installers and performs the initial validation-state ARIA pass.

 This separates two responsibilities: